Historical Research – A Guide Based on its Uses & Steps

 Your research aims not just to collect information as these are the raw materials of research.
 You need to build a strong argument and narrate the details of past events or incidents based on your findings.

-Organize your Argument
+Organise your Argument

 You can review the literature and other researchers’ contributions to the topic you’ve chosen to enhance your thinking and argument.